Skip to main content

 Maybe you’re not such a picky eater like I am but you have little ones that are.
 If you want to get kiddos to eat their veggies, then this dish will easily become a family-favourite!
 Hint hint, there are a ton of veggies in this sauce but you can’t even taste them!
 Yep, it’s loaded not only with tomato goodness, but so many veggies went in here!
 Probably a month’s worth or more for me!

 When I had my “aha moment” with this recipe, I made the biggest pot ever.
-This Bolognese sauce recipe came to be because I had a ton of veggies to finish.
+This Hearty Bolognese Sauce recipe came to be because I had a ton of veggies to finish.
 I was experimenting with a ratatouille dish (based on the above paragraph, aren’t you happy with how many veggies I had been eating?), and I had so many leftover veggies.
 What to do with them?

 What Is Bolognese Sauce?